Procter & Gamble (NYSE:PG) Given New $185.00 Price Target at Argus

-Procter & Gamble (NYSE:PG – Get Free Report) had its price objective increased by equities researchers at Argus from $180.00 to $185.00 in a report released on Thursday, Benzinga reports.
-The brokerage presently has a “buy” rating on the stock.
-Argus’ target price would suggest a potential upside of 13.33% from the stock’s current price.
+Procter & Gamble (NYSE:PG – Free Report) had its price target hoisted by Argus from $180.00 to $185.00 in a research note released on Thursday morning, Benzinga reports.
+The firm currently has a buy rating on the stock.

-Several other research firms have also recently commented on PG.
-Royal Bank of Canada raised their target price on shares of Procter & Gamble from $156.00 to $157.00 and gave the stock a “sector perform” rating in a research note on Wednesday, January 24th.
-StockNews.com cut shares of Procter & Gamble from a “buy” rating to a “hold” rating in a research note on Thursday, February 29th.
-The Goldman Sachs Group assumed coverage on shares of Procter & Gamble in a research note on Friday, March 1st.
-They issued a “neutral” rating and a $168.00 target price for the company.
-Stifel Nicolaus raised their price objective on shares of Procter & Gamble from $155.00 to $157.00 and gave the company a “hold” rating in a research note on Wednesday, January 24th.
-Finally, Jefferies Financial Group raised their price objective on shares of Procter & Gamble from $175.00 to $182.00 and gave the company a “buy” rating in a research note on Monday.
-Seven equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
-According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $169.76.
+PG has been the subject of a number of other research reports.
+Wells Fargo & Company raised their price target on shares of Procter & Gamble from $162.00 to $170.00 and gave the stock an overweight rating in a research note on Wednesday, January 24th.
+Barclays raised their price objective on shares of Procter & Gamble from $168.00 to $170.00 and gave the stock an overweight rating in a report on Tuesday.
+Raymond James raised their price objective on shares of Procter & Gamble from $170.00 to $175.00 and gave the stock an outperform rating in a report on Wednesday, January 24th.
+The Goldman Sachs Group initiated coverage on shares of Procter & Gamble in a report on Friday, March 1st.
+They issued a neutral rating and a $168.00 price target for the company.
+Finally, Royal Bank of Canada raised their price target on shares of Procter & Gamble from $156.00 to $157.00 and gave the company a sector perform rating in a report on Wednesday, January 24th.
+Seven research analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
+According to MarketBeat.com, Procter & Gamble currently has a consensus rating of Moderate Buy and a consensus price target of $169.76.

 Procter & Gamble Stock Up 0.4 %

-Procter & Gamble (NYSE:PG – Get Free Report) last announced its quarterly earnings data on Friday, April 19th.
-The company reported $1.52 EPS for the quarter, beating analysts’ consensus estimates of $1.42 by $0.10.
-The company had revenue of $20.20 billion for the quarter, compared to the consensus estimate of $20.43 billion.
+Procter & Gamble (NYSE:PG – Get Free Report) last released its earnings results on Friday, April 19th.
+The company reported $1.52 earnings per share for the quarter, beating the consensus estimate of $1.42 by $0.10.
 Procter & Gamble had a net margin of 18.00% and a return on equity of 33.91%.
-The company’s quarterly revenue was up .6% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $1.37 EPS.
-Sell-side analysts expect that Procter & Gamble will post 6.55 EPS for the current year.
+The business had revenue of $20.20 billion during the quarter, compared to analysts’ expectations of $20.43 billion.
+During the same quarter last year, the company earned $1.37 earnings per share.
+The firm’s revenue was up .6% on a year-over-year basis.
+As a group, equities research analysts anticipate that Procter & Gamble will post 6.55 EPS for the current year.

-In other news, insider Balaji Purushothaman sold 28,369 shares of Procter & Gamble stock in a transaction dated Tuesday, April 23rd.
+In other Procter & Gamble news, insider Balaji Purushothaman sold 28,369 shares of the stock in a transaction that occurred on Tuesday, April 23rd.
 The shares were sold at an average price of $161.49, for a total transaction of $4,581,309.81.
-Following the completion of the sale, the insider now directly owns 11,507 shares in the company, valued at $1,858,265.43.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-In related news, insider Balaji Purushothaman sold 28,369 shares of the business’s stock in a transaction that occurred on Tuesday, April 23rd.
-The shares were sold at an average price of $161.49, for a total value of $4,581,309.81.
-Following the completion of the sale, the insider now directly owns 11,507 shares in the company, valued at $1,858,265.43.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CEO R. Alexandra Keith sold 855 shares of the business’s stock in a transaction that occurred on Monday, April 22nd.
-The shares were sold at an average price of $158.50, for a total transaction of $135,517.50.
-Following the completion of the sale, the chief executive officer now owns 4,004 shares of the company’s stock, valued at $634,634.
+Following the transaction, the insider now owns 11,507 shares in the company, valued at approximately $1,858,265.43.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+In related news, CEO Ma.
+Fatima Francisco sold 45,000 shares of the stock in a transaction that occurred on Monday, January 29th.
+The shares were sold at an average price of $156.00, for a total transaction of $7,020,000.00.
+Following the sale, the chief executive officer now owns 973 shares in the company, valued at approximately $151,788.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider Balaji Purushothaman sold 28,369 shares of the stock in a transaction that occurred on Tuesday, April 23rd.
+The stock was sold at an average price of $161.49, for a total transaction of $4,581,309.81.
+Following the sale, the insider now owns 11,507 shares in the company, valued at approximately $1,858,265.43.
 The disclosure for this sale can be found here.
-Insiders sold a total of 100,865 shares of company stock worth $16,029,280 over the last ninety days.
-0.17% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 100,865 shares of company stock valued at $16,029,280 in the last three months.
+0.17% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of PG.
-Demars Financial Group LLC boosted its stake in Procter & Gamble by 4.4% during the fourth quarter.
-Demars Financial Group LLC now owns 1,497 shares of the company’s stock worth $219,000 after buying an additional 63 shares in the last quarter.
-Emerald Advisors LLC boosted its stake in Procter & Gamble by 1.8% during the fourth quarter.
-Emerald Advisors LLC now owns 3,775 shares of the company’s stock worth $553,000 after buying an additional 65 shares in the last quarter.
-O Brien Wealth Partners LLC boosted its stake in Procter & Gamble by 3.3% during the fourth quarter.
-O Brien Wealth Partners LLC now owns 2,062 shares of the company’s stock worth $302,000 after buying an additional 65 shares in the last quarter.
-Mechanics Financial Corp boosted its stake in Procter & Gamble by 0.4% during the fourth quarter.
-Mechanics Financial Corp now owns 16,184 shares of the company’s stock worth $2,372,000 after buying an additional 65 shares in the last quarter.
-Finally, LWM Advisory Services LLC boosted its stake in Procter & Gamble by 2.1% during the fourth quarter.
-LWM Advisory Services LLC now owns 3,143 shares of the company’s stock worth $461,000 after buying an additional 66 shares in the last quarter.
-65.77% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in PG.
+Demars Financial Group LLC boosted its holdings in shares of Procter & Gamble by 4.4% during the 4th quarter.
+Demars Financial Group LLC now owns 1,497 shares of the company’s stock valued at $219,000 after acquiring an additional 63 shares during the last quarter.
+Emerald Advisors LLC boosted its holdings in shares of Procter & Gamble by 1.8% in the fourth quarter.
+Emerald Advisors LLC now owns 3,775 shares of the company’s stock worth $553,000 after buying an additional 65 shares during the last quarter.
+O Brien Wealth Partners LLC boosted its holdings in shares of Procter & Gamble by 3.3% in the fourth quarter.
+O Brien Wealth Partners LLC now owns 2,062 shares of the company’s stock worth $302,000 after buying an additional 65 shares during the last quarter.
+Mechanics Financial Corp boosted its holdings in shares of Procter & Gamble by 0.4% in the fourth quarter.
+Mechanics Financial Corp now owns 16,184 shares of the company’s stock worth $2,372,000 after buying an additional 65 shares during the last quarter.
+Finally, Patrick M Sweeney & Associates Inc. boosted its holdings in shares of Procter & Gamble by 1.2% in the first quarter.
+Patrick M Sweeney & Associates Inc. now owns 5,266 shares of the company’s stock worth $854,000 after buying an additional 65 shares during the last quarter.
+Institutional investors and hedge funds own 65.77% of the company’s stock.

 Procter & Gamble Company Profile